Christina can help you with

 User Experience Design is the art and science of creating products that meet your customers deepest needs and fondest wishes.
 It is touted from the D-School to 500 Startups and the secret sauce that will make a company succeed when others have failed.
 But designers hard (and expensive!) to hire.
 I have helped my clients in a variety of ways, from holding training in UX design to helping create desirable job descriptions and taught stakeholders how to interview and evaluate designers, and have done extensive work in integrating design teams into healthy multidisciplinary work groups.

-Have Christina teach a course All courses
+Have Christina teach a course

 Books by Christina